EasyEngine/easyengine/README.md

  * [cron command](https://github.com/EasyEngine/cron-command/)
  * [shell command](https://github.com/EasyEngine/shell-command/)

 Note: :warning: EasyEngine will currently only run with root privileges.
-You can run `ee help`, `ee help site` and `ee help site create` to get all the details about the various commands and subcommands that you can run.
+You can run `ee help`, `ee help site` and `ee help site create --type=wp` to get all the details about the various commands and subcommands that you can run.

 ## Development